payatu/vuln-nodejs-app/solutions/solutions.md

 ## 11. postMessage CSRF

-Organization Management page has a functionality to add user in the org when org owner clicks on the `Add Users` button it opens a new popup window then the org owner selects a user from the list and clicks on the `Add` button this button posts a message using `postMessage()` to the tab which opened it then the opener tab receives the selected username using `addEventListener()` and sends the HTTP request to add that user in the org.
-Here opener tab does not verifies the origin from which it received the message which means any origin can send a arbitrary username using `postMessage()` and that username will be added to the organisation.
+Organization Management page has a functionality to add users to the organization when the org owner clicks on the `Add Users` button it opens a new popup window then the org owner selects a user from the list and clicks on the `Add` button this button posts a message using `postMessage()` to the tab which opened it then the opener tab receives the selected username using `addEventListener()` and sends the HTTP request to add that user in the org.
+Here opener tab does not verify the origin from which it received the message which means any origin can send an arbitrary username using `postMessage()` and that username will be added to the organization.

 ### Exploit

-1. First create a organization in victim account.
+1. First create an organization in the victim account.
 2. Create a hacker account.
-3. Save the following code in a HTML file and replace the username with your hacker username and send that to victim user your hacker user will get added to the vicitm organization.
+3. Save the following code in an HTML file and replace the username with your hacker username and send that to the victim user your hacker user will get added to the victim organization.

 ```html
 <html>